PdoyleC/everyday-life/TESTING.md

 ## Checks Completed

 - The following checks have been completed when there is no user signed in.
+- Console error checks were completed in Chrome / FireFox and Edge (abbreviated to CFE)*

 |Test|       Action                             |   Result                                                                  |Passed |